The Best Cruise Lines for Families in 2026

 Carnival and Royal Caribbean are my usual starting points for first-timers, since Carnival keeps the cost and commitment low on short sailings and Royal delivers a big wow factor that hooks the whole family.

-Want to see the gear I actually pack?
-I keep a running list of my favorite cruise essentials, from packing cubes and magnetic hooks to motion-sickness remedies, on my Amazon storefront.
-(Affiliate links, so I may earn a small commission at no extra cost to you.)
+Want the gear I actually pack?
+I keep a running list of my favorite cruise essentials — packing cubes, magnetic hooks, motion-sickness remedies, and more — on my Amazon storefront.
+(Affiliate links; I may earn a small commission at no extra cost to you.)

 Final Thoughts